by Net (Texas)

 Let me start by answering your questions about your dad’s interaction with you.

-Your dad can ask questions, because he may need to have someone to talk to and does not know how to communicate any other way.
+Your dad can ask questions.
+He may need to have someone to talk to and does not know how to communicate any other way.
 So he asks questions that you have no clue how to answer.

 Now, with that said, how you respond or how you feel when you respond is on you.
 If you choose to feel “stupid” that is your choice.